https://wp.calmatters.digitaldemocracy.org/wp-content/uploads/sites/2/2024/01/Monterey-Park.jpg

 Bio

-Mike Fong, 48, won a special election in 2022 to replace Ed Chau, who was appointed to be a judge.
+Mike Fong, 49, won a special election in 2022 to replace Ed Chau, who was appointed to be a judge.
+He chairs the Assembly Higher Education Committee.
 He’s a former Los Angeles Community College District board member.
-He was East Area director for Los Angeles Mayor Antonio Villaraigosa and a field deputy for Los Angeles Councilmember Ed Reyes.
+He was east area director for Los Angeles Mayor Antonio Villaraigosa and a field deputy for Los Angeles Councilmember Ed Reyes.
 Fong has a bachelor’s in psychobiology from UCLA and master’s in public administration from Northridge State University.
-In the Assembly, he pushed for gun-control laws after the Monterey Park dance studio mass shooting in his district.
+In the Assembly, he pushed for gun control laws after the Monterey Park dance studio mass shooting in his district.
+He almost never misses votes or votes “no” on bills.

 Leader Badges